microsoft/BotBuilder-Samples/experimental/language-generation/docs/Functions-injected-from-LG.md

 *Example*

-This example converts an collection of objects to an activityAttachment :
+This example converts an collection of objects to an activityAttachment.
 Suppose we want to convert a JSON file to herocard attachment. the content in the herocard.json: